adrn/gala/docs/tutorials/exp.rst

 Time Evolution
 --------------

-An `~gala.potential.EXPPotential` may be time-evolving or static.
+An `~gala.potential.potential.EXPPotential` may be time-evolving or static.
 If the coefficient file has only one snapshot, the potential will be static.
 Likewise, if ``tmin``/``tmax`` are passed such that only one snapshot from the coefs falls within that range, the potential will be static.
 For the examples below, we use hypothetical files